-Regardless, there are still a few principles of learning that have been provably effective.
+Regardless, there are still a couple of principles of learning that have been provably effective.

-To build a tree, first you need strong roots and a trunk – these are the foundational concepts of the subject.
-Then you build the branches and the leaves – these are the smaller details that you’re often tested.
+To build a tree, first you need strong roots and a trunk—these are the foundational concepts of the subject.
+Then, you build the branches and the leaves—these are the smaller details you’re often tested on.

 For an example from calculus, let’s take the concept of derivatives.
-On a test, you’ll often be given a function and asked to find the derivative of the function.
-Different functions behave in different ways – the derivative of 2x2 is 4x, but the derivative of sin(x) is cos(x).
+On a test, you’ll often get a function and be asked to find the derivative of it.
+Different functions behave in different ways; the derivative of 2x2 is 4x, but the derivative of sin(x) is cos(x).
 These often require memorization, and the details are the leaves of the tree.

 The trunk of the tree is the fundamental idea behind what a derivative is: when you take a derivative of a function, what you’re doing is defining the rate of change along the function.
 At any particular point, the rate of change is equal to the slope of the line tangent to the function at that point.

 Derivatives, one of the most important concepts of calculus.
-If you're nowhere near taking calculus, don't worry about the details.
+If you're nowhere near taking calculus, don't worry about the details just yet.

-But if you don’t understand this trunk, you’ll find yourself struggling to memorize the details piecemeal, like you’re making a shoddy quilt.
+But if you don’t understand this trunk, you’ll find yourself struggling to memorize the details piecemeal, as if you’re making a shoddy quilt.

-- Understand that the thesis-evidence-conclusion structure is an effective way to make an argument because you prepare the reader for what you’re going to say, you prove it using evidence, and then you recap the important takeaway points.
+- The thesis-evidence-conclusion structure is an effective way to make an argument because you prepare the reader for what you’re going to say, prove it using evidence, and then recap the important takeaway points.

-- Understand that when you cite textual evidence from a book, you need to relate it back to your thesis to make clear how the evidence is supposed to prove your point.
+- When you cite textual evidence from a book, you need to relate it back to your thesis to make clear how the evidence supports or proves your point.

-- Understand that transitions between paragraphs and within paragraphs help the reader piece together all your disparate points into a cohesive whole.
+- Transitions between paragraphs and within paragraphs help the reader piece together all your disparate points into a cohesive whole.

-Once you build this trunk, the details of how to do this with actual words and phrases come naturally.
-If you don’t, you’ll find yourself frustrated that you’re following someone else’s instructions without knowing why.
+Once you build this trunk, the details of how to do this with actual words and phrases will come naturally.
+If you don’t build your trunk, you’ll become frustrated with following someone else’s instructions without knowing why.

 When you learn something, really try to ask yourself what the root of what you’re learning is.
-Once you identify this, the details will come more naturally.
-Many teachers don’t naturally teach this way, so it’s up to you to do it yourself.
+Once you identify this, the details will come more naturally to you.
+Many teachers don’t teach this way, so it’s up to you to do it yourself.

 When I visualize how knowledge works, I imagine a network of nodes connected to each other.
-Each node is a unit of information – a math formula, a concept, a historical fact.
+Each node is a unit of information—a math formula, a concept, or a historical fact.